NxPKG/khulnasoft-docs/content/ruleset-engine/managed-rulesets/override-managed-ruleset.md

 For example, to test a managed ruleset before enforcing it, consider executing the ruleset with all rules set to `log` instead of their default actions.
 To do this, override the configured behavior of the managed ruleset at the ruleset level, so that each rule uses the `log` action.

-To define overrides in the Cloudflare dashboard, edit the configuration of the managed ruleset you previously deployed to a zone or to an account.
+To define overrides in the Khulnasoft dashboard, edit the configuration of the managed ruleset you previously deployed to a zone or to an account.

 ## Working with overrides

 You can override a ruleset at three levels:

 * **Ruleset overrides** apply to all rules in the executed ruleset.
 * **Tag overrides** apply to all rules with a specific tag.
-For example, use a tag override to customize the Cloudflare Managed Ruleset so all rules with the `wordpress` tag are set to *Block*.
+For example, use a tag override to customize the Khulnasoft Managed Ruleset so all rules with the `wordpress` tag are set to *Block*.
 If multiple tags have overrides and if a given rule has more than one of these tags, the tag overrides order determines the behavior.
 For rules tagged with multiple overridden tags, the last tag's overrides apply.
 * **Rule overrides** apply to specific rules in a managed ruleset, referenced by their Rule ID.

 Specific overrides take precedence over more general ones, and rule overrides take precedence over tag overrides, which take precedence over ruleset overrides.